lialittis/MyRWLock/Readme.md

 Ensured by the mechanism of signals.

-I use two separate condition variables for writers and readers, this is one of the method to prevent spurious wakeups and herd effect.
+I use two separate condition variables for writers and readers, this is one of the methods to prevent spurious wakeups and herd effects.

 According to the definitions of `pthread_cond_signal()` and `pthread_cond_broadcast`([ref](##Reference)), the first shall unblock at least one of the threads that are blocked on the specified condition variable, and the second will unblock all threads waiting for the same signals.

-For writers, using `broadcast` would cause **herd effect** as only one writer is allowed to access the resource at the end.
-Using `pthread_cond_signal()` and `while` condition checking for waiting threads ensure activating only one thread waiting for the condition.
+For writers, using `broadcast` would cause a **herd effect** as only one writer is allowed to access the resource at the end.
+Using `pthread_cond_signal()` and `while` condition checking for waiting threads ensures activating only one thread waiting for the condition.
 When there are multiple waiting writers, it activates/wakes up only one writer.

-For reading signals, even though using `pthread_cond_broadcast()` would wake up all waiting threads for readers, but personally I don't count this as the herd effect.
-Since all readers should be allowed to access the resources in shared mode, so there is no unnecessary context switches.
-But `while` condition for all waiting threads is still needed.
+For reading signals, even though using `pthread_cond_broadcast()` would wake up all waiting threads for readers, personally, I don't count this as the herd effect.
+Since all readers should be allowed to access the resources in shared mode, so there are no unnecessary context switches.
+But the `while` condition for all waiting threads is still needed.

 There could also be spurious lock conflicts (on a multiprocessor).
 The solution is to drop the mutex before signaling.

-Please check `test1`,`test2`.
+Please check `test1`, and `test2`.

 ### Order of readers